Puerto Rican football league system: Men

 In Puerto Rico, men's outdoor soccer leagues are sanctioned by the Puerto Rican Football Federation.
 FPF doesn't currently recognise any league as fully professional, but Liga Puerto Rico is recognised as division 1 status.
 Liga Puerto Rico teams range widely in financial status with some able to pay semi-pro wages and others made up entirely of amateurs.
 There are no leagues under Liga Puerto Rico that are recognised by the FPF however some regional associations recognise senior leagues.

 Professional

-There are currently no recognized professional leagues.
+There are currently no fully professional leagues recognized.